Calgary Sports Car Club | Calgary's Motosports Enthusiasts Since 1954

 A car rally is basically a test of teamwork -- car, driver and co-driver (navigator) must all work in unison.
 In all types of rallies the object is to travel from point A to B with the fewest penalties.
 There are two different types of car rallies.
 The NAVIGATIONAL RALLY requires some interpretation of the instructions as to the route to be taken.
 Penalties are assigned for early or late arrival at unknown checkpoints.
 The STAGE RALLY entails very simple instructions; the true competition is undertaken on the designated STAGES, where the car moves through the route as quickly as possible.

 Autoslalom is a terrific sport for any car enthusiast.
 Autoslalom, also known as Solo 2 or autocross, is a timed competition that pits car and driver against the clock on a mini-road course laid out in a parking lot with pylons, designed by club members.
-Currently the CSCC is not running any autoslalom events due to lack of a suitable venue.
+Currently the CSCC is running autoslalom events at the Airdrie Airpark (tuesday evenings) and the Westerner Lot in Red Deer.
 Club members compete in other events throughout Canada and the USA.

 Ice Dice / Rallycross